PomfretFRC7760/Reefscape/README.md

         - [ ] Dynamic path constraints based on obstacle detection
         - [ ] Obstacle avoidance modes for different types of obstacles, alliance color, robot location and target
     - [x] SmartDashboard control interface to select positions
-    - [ ] Locate and drive to algae with neural processing (In progress)
+    - [x] Locate and drive to algae with neural processing (untested)
-    - [ ] Limelight pipeline switching (we only have one limelight and have to make the most of it)
+    - [x] Limelight pipeline switching (we only have one limelight and have to make the most of it)
     - [x] Manual drive override (if semi auto ever craps the bed)
 - [x] PID tuning and position control for lift and intakes
 - [x] More commands for lift and intakes for autonomous